philkrause/phaser-spacegame/Readme.md

 npm run start

 ## Parcel
-[Parcel](https://parceljs.org/) web application bundler that simplifies the process of building and bundling assets for web projects.
-It is useful for managing and serving assets efficiently.
+[Parcel](https://parceljs.org/) web application bundler that simplifies the process of building and bundling ./assets for web projects.
+It is useful for managing and serving ./assets efficiently.

 ## Contributing
 If you encounter any issues or have suggestions for improvements, please create an issue or pull request.
 I welcome contributions!